 Mistakes and errors in scientific knowledge

-¨ Unsuccessful experiments and observations that fail to detect or confirm the phenomenon under study, or measure the correct results.
-Familiar saying "A negative result is also a result of "scientific knowledge is profoundly true.
-A negative result may have two reasons: the first is either wrong initial assumption or hypothesis and examined the phenomenon does not exist or does not occur under these conditions, eventually.
-Values of physical quantities are outside the measurable range.
-2 . in the experiment or statistical monitoring we made mistakes or inaccuracies, failed to eliminate interference which "drowned" observed subtle phenomenon. a failed experiment or measure should not lead to resignation, but to rethink the methodology and improvement of experimental techniques - perhaps next time or in the future will succeed ..? ..
+¨ Unsuccessful experiments and observations, that fail to detect or confirm the phenomenon being investigated, or to measure the correct results.
+The well-known saying "A negative result is also a result" in scientific knowledge is profoundly true.
+A negative result may have two reasons: 1.
+Either the initial assumption or hypothesis is wrong and the investigated phenomenon does not exist or does not take place under the given conditions, eventually values of physical quantities are outside the measurable range.
+2. During the experiment or its evaluation, we made errors or inaccuracies, it was not possible to eliminate the disturbing influences that "drowned out" the observed subtle phenomenon.
+A failed experiment or measure should not lead to resignation, but to rethink the methodology and improvement of experimental techniques - perhaps next time or in the future will succeed ..?..

 Unfortunately, there are sometimes (fortunately not very often) deliberate manipulations, even falsification, of measured results.
 The motives are different, mostly prestigious or economic - obtaining funds (from grants and subsidies) either for your own needs or to finance the activities of the institute and the project.
-These disorders are more common in the biological and medical sciences, where complex "tangled" and poorly reproducible phenomena and processes are investigated, so that eventually. fraud is difficult to prove here.
-In addition, there are often large funds, profits and particular interests of private companies (eg pharmaceuticals) "at stake" ...
+These disorders are more common in the biological and medical sciences, where complex "tangled" and poorly reproducible phenomena and processes are investigated, so that eventually fraud is difficult to prove here.
+In addition, there are often "in the game" large funds, profits and particular interests of private companies (eg pharmaceuticals)...

-The basis of scientific thinking and knowledge is unification : in the great diversity of phenomena and events, to seek general laws and a common essence , to try to explain the diversity of phenomena on the basis of as few basic laws as possible.
+The basis of scientific thinking and knowledge is unification : in the great diversity of phenomena and events, to seek general regularities and a common essence, to try to explain the diversity of phenomena on the basis of as few basic laws as possible.
 Thoughtful people have always longed for a concept or theory that would describe and understand all the observed complexity and diversity of nature.
-The ultimate (monistic) ideal is to explain all the laws of nature using a single universal principle - to create a definitive final theory or a unified " theory of everything " ( TOE - Theory Of Everything ).
+The ultimate (monistic) ideal is to explain all the laws of nature using a single universal principle - to create a definitive final theory or a unified "theory of everything" (TOE - Theory Of Everything).
 And it is physics, which examines the most basic laws of nature, that has the main unifying role among all the natural sciences.

-The first stage of unitarization actually took place in the very beginnings of physics as a science: it was a unification of the "terrestrial" and "celestial " mechanics .
-Thanks to Galileo, Copernicus, Kepler and Newton was becoming clear that the laws of nature observed here on earth is true elsewhere in the universe .
-Newton's law of universal gravitation showed that the force of gravity causing the falling body is identical with the force holding the planets orbiting orbits, i.e. with the space by gravity.
+The first stage of unitarization actually took place in the very beginnings of physics as a science: it was a unification of the "terrestrial" and "celestial " mechanics.
+Thanks to Galileo, Copernicus, Kepler and Newton was becoming clear that the laws of nature observed here on earth is true elsewhere in the universe.
+Newton's law of universal gravitation showed that the force of gravity causing the falling body is identical with the force holding the planets orbiting orbits, i.e. with cosmic gravity.

-In the "classical" period unitarizace physics can also include unification mechanics and thermodynamics in the kinetic theory of heat, according to which the essence of the phenomena of thermal, kinetic energy is disorganized and oscillating movement of molecules and atoms in matter.
+In the "classical" period unitarizace physics can also include unification of mechanics and thermodynamics in the kinetic theory of heat, according to which the essence of thermal phenomena is the kinetic energy of the disordered and oscillating motion of molecules and atoms in matter.

-An important stage of unitarization in physics was the unification of electrical and magnetic forces , which previously appeared to
+An important stage of unitarization in physics was the unification of electrical and magnetic forces, which previously appeared to be

 electricity and magnetism in Faraday-Maxwell electrodynamics is